Course Start Date

 - Advanced Diploma of Hospitality Management

-This is a full time, face to face course.
-You will need to attend approximately 17 hours of class, over 4 days a week, for 18 weeks.
-As well as the in-class component, you will need to complete approximately 8 hours of other study per week.
+This is a face to face full time course.
+You will need to attend approximately 20.3 hours of class, over 3 days a week, for 18 weeks.
+As well as the in-class component, you will need to complete approximately 4.4 hours of other study per week.

-You may also be required to complete approximately 3 hours of additional study each week outside of class hours, including assessment preparation and revision.
+You may also be required to complete approximately 3.1 hours of additional study each week outside of class hours.

 SERVICES AND STUDY SUPPORT